andywar65/django-cad-inspector/README.md

 ## Next steps
 Create entities with lights to scenes, add shadows and some physics.
 ## Tests
 Testing is done with unittest.
-At the moment coverage is 97%
+At the moment coverage is 97%.
+Tested for Django 4.2 against Python 3.9, 3.10, 3.11, 3.12 versions and for Django 5.1 against Python 3.10, 3.11, 3.12 versions (3.13 on Windows).